Trần Ngọc Châu: Elected to Assembly

 Châu was elected to the House of Deputies of the National Assembly from the predominantly rural Kiến Hòa Province.
-The campaigns leading to the October 1967 vote were unfamiliar phenomena in Vietnam, and called on Châu to make difficult decisions on strategy and regarding innovation in the field.
+The campaigns leading to the October 1967 vote were unfamiliar phenomena in South Vietnam, and called on Châu to make difficult decisions on strategy and regarding innovation in the field.
 He had wanted to advance the cause of a new Vietnam, a modern nation that would evolve from its own culture and traditions.
 With the lessons he'd learned from his experiences in counterinsurgency warfare, he was also determined to refashion pacification efforts, to improve life in the villages, and to rally the countryside to the government's side.
 To spell out such a program Châu wrote a book in Vietnamese, published in 1967, whose title in translation was From War to Peace: Restoration of the Village.

 During the six-week campaign Châu crisscrossed the province, where he had twice served as governor, contacting residents to rally support.
 He competed with nineteen candidates for two openings in the House of Deputies.
 Châu claimed to enjoy "total support, either tacit or openly, from all Kiến Hòa 's religious leaders", including Buddhist and Catholic.
 To them he summarized his campaign: first, to listen, to hear their voices and investigate their complaints; second, "to work toward an ending of the war that would satisfy the honor and dignity of both sides."

 After Châu had resigned from the army, while he was preparing his run for office, his communist brother Trần Ngọc Hiền unexpectedly visited him in Saigon.
-Hien did not then reveal his ulterior motives, but later Châu discovered that Hien had been sent by his NLF superiors in order to try to turn Châu.
+Hien did not then reveal his ulterior motives, but later Châu discovered that Hien had been sent by his VC superiors in order to try to turn Châu.
 Châu as usual kept his brother at arm's length, although he also entertained a brotherly concern for his safety.
 Both brothers, Châu and Hien, once again decidedly rejected the crafted political arguments of the other.
 Hien mocked Châu's run for office; Châu curtly told his brother to stay out of the election.
 Several years earlier in 1964 or 1965 Hien had visited Châu in Kien Hoa Province.
 They had not met for 16 years.
 Hien requested that Châu arrange a meeting with the American ambassador Lodge.
 Promptly Châu had informed the CIA of his brother's visit.
 The Embassy through the CIA sought to make use of the "back channel" contact, regarding potential negotiations with Hanoi.
 But later Hien broke off further communication.